dy/piezo/docs/r&d.md

     - forcing all programmers from these lands learn that new comments syntax
   - complicates copy-paste of floatbeats
     ~ not so much
+  - we're not creating language from scratch, we extend existing common syntax, and comments are standard part...

   4. `/* */`
   + popular (CSS, C-family, PHP, Swift, Kotlin, Java, JS)